chaosfang404/Coronary_snATAC/README.md

 - check knowledge based marker genes versus cell type assignment

-## 3. Variant effect predictions using ATAC-seq peaks
+## 3. Variant effect predictions using snATAC-seq peaks
 All the scripts for the variant scoring analysis were included in the 3_SVMpipeline/ folder.

 The pipeline and the lsgkm packge were inherited from Corces et al., Nat Genet 2020, Ghandi et al., PLoS Comput Biol 2014, Lee et al., Bioinformatics 2016, and Shrikumar et al., bioinformatics 2019.
-We acknowledge the helps from Dr. Anshul Kundaje and Soumya Kundu at Standford University
+We acknowledge help from Dr. Anshul Kundaje and Soumya Kundu at Stanford University.

 \#To run the variant scoring analysis.
 Users could download the folder to any local machine/server.
 Next, users should download the annotation data for the reference genome ([hg38.fa](https://www.dropbox.com/s/el46t6onl67ejhh/hg38_clean.fa?dl=0) and [hg38.chrom.sizes](https://www.dropbox.com/s/6pf8473bot9wxlv/hg38.chrom.sizes?dl=0)) and put them into the annotation/ folder.
 Then get in to the folders for each of the 4 steps in order (step0~step3).
 In each step, run the process.sh file with specific parameters.
 See the example below
 ```sh